frontend-productivity/development-tools-juanmaguitar/PITCHME.md

 ---
 How much time do you need to start a project?
+How much time do you need to finish a task?
-And to change from one project to another?
+How much time do you need to change from one task/project to another?

 ---?include=md/ABOUT-ME.md
 ---?include=md/EDITORS.md